 by Dr. Lawrence Wilson

-© June 2012, L.D.
+© December 2018, L.D.
 Wilson Consultants, Inc.

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 Bodies also adapt in countless other ways, such as generating sweat on the skin if the body gets too hot, or shivering if the body gets too cold.
-The ways our bodies adapt are in the thousands, in fact.
+The ways our bodies adapt are in the millions!

 Levels of Adaptation.
-One can adapt at a cellular level, an organ level, an organism level, or at a personal level.
+One can adapt at a cellular level, an organ level, an organism level, or at a psychological level.
 For example, if you are too cold, you can put on a sweater.
 This is an adaptation or compensation for the cold.
 If you get too hot, you take it off, another adaptation.

 In fast, families, communities, nations and even whole planets are always adapting as well to stress in order to survive.
 Families may adapt by having both parents work to bring in more money, or by having one parent stay home with the children to save money on child care.

 WHAT IF ONE CANNOT ADAPT?

-Similarly, organs can become so clogged with toxins, or so infected with bacteria, or so toxic with metals, or so damaged by something else that they cannot adapt and the organ stops functioning well.
+Similarly, organs can become so clogged with toxins, or infected with bacteria, or toxic with metals, or so damaged by something else that they cannot adapt and the organ stops functioning well.

-It may be okay to be angry for a time, but if one remains in anger all of the time, it wears out the adrenal glands and leads to disease.
+It may be okay to be angry for a short time, but if one remains in anger all of the time, it wears out the adrenal glands and leads to disease.

 MORE ABOUT THE STRESS THEORY OF DISEASE

-For example, if a person has a fever, the medical approach these days is to try to lower the fever with Tylenol or Aspirin, perhaps.
+For example, if a person has a fever, the standard medical approach is often to try to lower the fever with Tylenol or Aspirin, perhaps.
 A naturopath might try to lower it with sponge baths or perhaps a sedative herb.
 A homeopath might give a homeopathic remedy.
 An herbalist might do it with an herbal poultice or something similar.
 A nutritionist might try to do with cooling foods like fruits, or juices.